darrylljk/Business-Insights-Hub/README.md

 - inspected data quality and data distributions
 - checked for outliers
 - checked cardinality
-- created a ton of measures and calculated columns via DAX code
+- created a ton of measures and calculated columns for advanced analysis by writing DAX code
 - appended "_" to measures and calculated columns to push to top for easy reading and access
 - connected tables using star schema, dimension tables connected to fact tables in a one-to-many relationship
 - build entity-relationship diagram